Mariners outfielder Braden Bishop to wear Dick’s cleats to support Washington firefighters

 “That was what agreed to, so I’m really happy about that,” he said.

-Born and raised and California, Bishop grew up eating In-N-Out burger, but when he attended University of Washington, he would hit up the original Dick’s Drive-In located in Wallingford.
+Born and raised and California, Bishop grew up eating In-N-Out burger, but when he attended University of Washington he would hit up the original Dick’s Drive-In located in Wallingford.

 “Usually a couple cheeseburgers, a couple of orders of fries and milkshake,” Bishop said of his usual order at Dick’s.
-“It is a little different than In-N-Out so it took some getting used to, but I got used to it.”
+“It is a little different than In-N-Out, so it took some getting used to, but I got used to it.”

 For Huskies and Mariners fans, it isn’t surprising to see Bishop volunteer for the situation.
 He’s always been active when it comes to charity and raising awareness and funding for causes.
 He started his 4Mom foundation while at Washington to help raise money and awareness for early-onset Alzheimer’s disease after his mom was diagnosed with it in 2014.
-She passed away on October 5 of 2019.
+She died on Oct.
+5, 2019.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.